-Location: From the 5 Freeway, exit at Oso Parkway and drive towards the foothills.
+Directions to Sergeant Matt Davis Park: From the 5 Freeway, exit at Oso Parkway and drive towards the foothills.
 Turn right on Marguerite Parkway and turn left onto Felipe Road.
 Then turn right on Athens Court, right on San Rafael and an immediate left on Barcelona Drive.
 The final turn is a left onto Camino Largo where you’ll park a little ways up on the right.
 The playground is not visible from the street.
 (Directions sound difficult, but it’s not really too complicated.)
+Park Address: 26210 Camino Largo, Mission Viejo.
 MAP TO SERGEANT MATT DAVIS PARK IN MISSION VIEJO

 Recommended by: Brian

 - Two very cool playgrounds.
 One for toddlers and one for bigger kids, adults.